V4Fire/Client/src/base/b-list/README.md

 #### [activeProp]

-An initial component active value/s.
+An initial component active item/s.
-If the component is switched to the `multiple` mode, you can pass an array or Set to define several active values.
+If the component is switched to the `multiple` mode, you can pass an array or Set to define several active items.

 #### [autoHref = `false`]